 Zika Virus Infection

-The greatest risk factor is spending time in a high risk area without proper mosquito protection.
-A current outbreak of Zika has been reported in:
+This problem is more common in people who spend time in a high risk area without proper mosquito protection.
+Zika has been linked to:

-- South America particularly Brazil, Colombia, Bolivia, Ecuador, French Guiana, Guatemala, Guyana, Paraguay, Suriname, and Venezuela
+- South America: Brazil, Colombia, Bolivia, Ecuador, French Guiana, Guatemala, Guyana, Paraguay, Suriname, and Venezuela

-- Mexico and Central America particularly El Salvador, Honduras, and Panama
+- Mexico and Central America: El Salvador, Honduras, and Panama

-- The Caribbean particularly Barbados, Dominican Republic, Guadeloupe, Haiti, Martinique, Puerto Rico, and Saint Martin
+- The Caribbean: Barbados, Dominican Republic, Guadeloupe, Haiti, Martinique, Puerto Rico, and Saint Martin

-The Zika virus may exist in the body or in sperm for a short time even after symptoms have passed.
-To decrease the risk of passing the virus to a new fetus the US Center for Disease Control (CDC) recommends:
+The Zika virus may exist in the body or in sperm for a period of time even after symptoms have passed.
+To lower the risk of passing the virus to a fetus:

 - Women who have been infected or suspect an infection should wait at least 8 weeks before trying to get pregnant.

-- Men who have been infected or had possible exposure to Zika should wait at least 6 months before trying to have a child with your partner.
+- Men who have been infected or had possible exposure to Zika should wait at least 6 months before trying to have a child with their partner.

-For those who have been to high risk areas but have shown no symptoms the CDC recommends waiting at least 8 weeks before attempting pregnancy.
-You should talk to your doctor about any concerns you may have about future pregnancy.
+Those who have been to high risk places but have not shown symptoms should wait at least 8 weeks before attempting pregnancy.

 There is some concern that the Zika virus can be passed during sexual activities.
-A condom can prevent the spread.
-If your partner has recently been to high risk areas, a condom is recommended for the first week or so to prevent the spread of Zika.
+Condoms can prevent the spread.
+They should be used for the first week after visiting a high risk place.